anderson-aristotle/js-function-context-this/README.md

 **Gotcha**: This behavior has changed in ECMAScript 5 only when using strict
 mode: `'use strict'`

+## Demo

+Let's take a look at the `global_function.js` file to see an example of this pattern.

 ### Method Invocation Pattern

 When a function is defined on an object, it is said to be a *method* of the